zainamin22/KeycloakSMSAuthenticator/README.md

 **Note:** Provide implementation to send SMS in com.sms.keycloak.authentication.sms.SMSImplementation class

 ## Standalone install
-1. Then go to the project directory and execute the following command.
+1. Go to the project directory and execute the following command.
 This will build the project

    `mvn clean install`